ScriptSmith/reaper/docs/index.rst

 Fill in the details and select `script` as the application type.

-Copy the app id (the string underneath the application's name and type), and secret into their respective fields in Reaper's authentication.
+Copy the app id (the string underneath the application's name), and secret into their respective fields in Reaper's authentication.

 Youtube